heikadog/zml/zml.md

 1. high4lifedude (@high4lifedude.bsky.social) is an open zoophile.
 1. howler (@howlerzeta.bsky.social) is an open zoophile.
 1. PumpyToy (@pumpytoy.bsky.social) is an open zoophile.
-1. The Trans Grinlin Queen (@nexiumnexus.bsky.social) is an open zoophile.
+1. The blackthroneforge (@nexiumnexus.bsky.social) is an open zoophile.
 1. cloacaposter (@cloacaposter.bsky.social) is an open zoophile.
 1. Miles (@milesthezshep.bsky.social) is an open zoophile.
 1. K9Nomad (@yotetrotter.bsky.social) is an open zoophile.